 Table 8.
-Pearson correlation coefficient of the detected climatology of computed with the baseline Algorithm algorithm (baseline) and our trained Network hetwork (NET) against the climatologies created from the provided labels of the weather services for 2016.
-The columns denote the weather services, against which the methods were evaluated in Correlations are computed for the corresponding midlatitude regions, limited to covered by the midlatitudes analysis from the weather services.
+Pearson correlation coefficient of the climatology computed with the baseline algorithm (baseline) and our trained hetwork (NET) against the climatologies created from the provided labels of the weather services for 2016.
+The columns denote the weather services, against which the methods were evaluated.
+Correlations are computed for the midlatitude regions covered by the analysis from the weather services.
 Stationary fronts were excluded from all climatologies except the DWD labels.

-Method Correlation against with DWD Correlation against with NWS
+Method Correlation with DWD Correlation with NWS

 baseline 58.4% 65.7%

 NET 79.6% 77.2%